Alluxio/alluxio/docs/Command-Line-Interface.md

   <tr>
     <td>unmount</td>
     <td>unmount "path"</td>
-    <td>Unmount the underlying file system path mounted in the Tachyon namespace as "path".</td>
+    <td>Unmount the underlying file system path mounted in the Tachyon namespace as "path".
+Tachyon
+    objects under "path" are removed from Tachyon, but they still exist in the previously mounted under storage.</td>
   </tr>
   <tr>
     <td>unpin</td>